 April 2006, pages 38-42

 “Against the Wind…With his new powerboat design, world cruiser Steve Dashew continues a lifelong pattern of challenging the status quo.”
-(Check back soon for full article and photos, or to find the magazine go to www.soundingspub.com.)
+(To find the magazine go to www.soundingspub.com.)

 Check out the April 2006 issue of PassageMaker for “Making It Happen”, a 10-page story by Steve and Linda about crossing oceans as a couple.
 (To find this magazine, go to www.passagemaker.com.)